kuanb/kuanb.github.io/_posts/2019-09-26-mbgl-centroid-extrude.md

 });
 {% endhighlight %}

-You can explore the full result of this example on [this gh-pages](http://kuanbutts.com/vector_centroids_example/).
+You can explore the full result of this example on [this static page](http://kuanbutts.com/vector_centroids_example/).